d954mas/defold-reactphysics3d/README.md

 Try the [demo](https://d954mas.github.io/defold-reactphysics3d)

+---
 ## WARNING

 1. This is c++ library.
 I add some function parameters checks but you can crash it in some cases.

 2. Call destroy.
 Or you will have memory leaks.

-3. rp3d.destroyPhysicsWorld will destroy and free all used memory,except shapes.
+3. rp3d.destroyPhysicsWorld will destroy and free all used memory by world objects.
+But for example shapes will not be free.

 4. Destroy shapes after destroy all objects that use shape or you will get crash.